The algebraic difference of two random Cantor sets: The Larsson family: A uniformly positive kernel in the general case

-We can represent $T^{l-1}$ and $T^{l}$ as follows
+We can represent $T^{l-1}$ and $T^{l}$ as follows:

-Using (\ref{128}) it follows from elementary geometry (see Figure \ref{fig:130}) that
+Using (\ref{128}), it follows from elementary geometry (see Figure \ref{fig:rho_recursion}) that

-We need further restrictions because around the endpoints $\alpha _i,\beta _i$ condition (\ref{cond:bigger_kappa}) is not satisfied.
-Therefore we remove sufficiently small intervals from both ends of each of the $3^l$ intervals of $T^l$.
+We need further restrictions because condition (\ref{cond:bigger_kappa}) is not satisfied around the endpoints $\alpha_i,\beta_i$.
+Therefore, we remove sufficiently small intervals from both ends of each of the $3^l$ intervals of $T^l$.
 Namely, we define the type space of the process by

 where